-The minimal output bound $h_{\rm o}(M)$ can be computed from $M$, because every set mentioned in Definition~\ref{df:output_bound} is the image of a regular tree language by a dtla translation (as will be shown in the proof of Theorem~\ref{th:output_bound}), and because it is decidable whether or not such an image is finite, and if so, the elements of that image can be computed.\footnote{See~\cite[Theorem~4.5]{DBLP:journals/iandc/DrewesE98}.
-Note that every dtla translation can be realized by a macro tree transducer.} Also, for completeness sake, we will prove by a pumping argument that $\maxrhs(M)\cdot|Q|\cdot(|P|+2)$ is an output bound for $M$, in Lemma~\ref{lm:range_bound} and Theorem~\ref{th:output_bound}.
+The minimal output bound $h_{\rm o}(M)$ can be computed from $M$, because every set mentioned in Definition~\ref{df:output_bound} is the image of a regular tree language by a dtla translation (as will be shown in the proof of Theorem~\ref{th:output_bound}), and because it is decidable whether or not such an image is finite, and if so, the elements of that image can be computed (see~\cite[Theorem~4.5]{DBLP:journals/iandc/DrewesE98} and note that every dtla translation can be realized by a macro tree transducer).
+Also, for completeness sake, we will prove by a pumping argument that $\maxrhs(M)\cdot|Q|\cdot(|P|+2)$ is an output bound for $M$, in Lemma~\ref{lm:range_bound} and Theorem~\ref{th:output_bound}.

 We now show that the upper bound discussed above is $\maxrhs(M)+h_{\rm o}(M)$.
 For later use (in the proof of Lemma~\ref{lm:new_prop_ancestor}) we prove a slightly more general result; the case discussed above is obtained by taking $\bar{v}=v$.
-Recall that $\maxrhs(M)$ is the maximal height of the right-hand sides of rules of $M$.

 \begin{lemma} Let $h_{\rm o}(M)$ be an output bound for $M$.
 Let $C\in\C_\Sigma$ and $p,p'\in P$, let $v$ be a difference node of $M(C[p])$ and $M(C[p'])$, and let $\bar{v}$ be a descendant of $v$ in $M(C[p])$ such that $\orignode_{C[p]}(\bar{v})$ is not a proper ancestor of $\orignode_{C[p']}(v)$.
 If $\diff(M)$ is finite, then